Skip to content

 As spending on mandatory programs and interest costs continues to rise, federal spending on discretionary programs will decline from 6.3 percent of GDP in 2017 to 5.4 percent in 2027.
 This would be a historically low level of discretionary spending — 25 percent below its 20-year historical average.
 Discretionary spending funds a wide range of programs including defense, education, research and development, infrastructure, and a variety of other programs.

-Mandatory spending and interest costs will climb significantly, while discretionary spending will fall to well below historical averages
+Mandatory spending and interest costs will climb significantly, while discretionary spending will fall well to below historical averages

 CBO’s new report provides yet another stark warning that our nation’s fiscal outlook is unsustainable and dangerous.